dhdaines/playa/README.md

-Exceptionally, these have a few more features than the ordinary `ContentObject` - you can look at their raw stream contents as well as the tokens, and, just to be confusing, you can also see PDF objects with `objects`.
+Exceptionally, these have a few more features than the ordinary `ContentObject` - you can look at their raw stream contents as well as the tokens, and you can also see raw, mysterious PDF objects with `contents`.

 ### Graphics state